 Types of Scenario Planning

-• Quantitative scenarios
+• Quantitative Scenarios

 Financial models that allow for the presentation of best- and worst-case versions of the model outputs.
 These models can be quickly changed by altering a limited number of variables/factors.
 Quantitative scenarios are also used to develop annual business forecasts.
-These models assume key variables are known and that relationships among them are fixed.
+These models assume that key variables are known and that relationships among them are fixed.

-• Operational scenarios
+• Operational Scenarios

 One of the most common types of scenario planning an organization will undertake internally.
 Operational scenarios specifically explore the immediate impact of an event.
 The scenario then provides short-term strategic implications.

-• Normative scenarios
+• Normative Scenarios

 These describe a preferred or achievable end state.
 These scenarios are less objective planning and more geared toward statements of goals.
-These goals are not necessarily about an organizational vision, but more about how the company would like to operate in the future.
+These goals are not necessarily about an organizational vision but more about how the company would like to operate in the future.
 Normative scenarios are often combined with other types of scenario planning as they provide a summation of changes and a targeted list of activities.

-• Strategic management scenarios
+• Strategic Management Scenarios

 Typically, macroeconomic expectations are used in conjunction with scenario planning to help the CFO frame near-term expectations for the company and to level-set expectations in departments.